 How to Charge For Your Course

-There are plenty of different strategies out there that advise on how to charge for your course.
+There are plenty of different strategies that advise how to charge for your course.
 One common way is to set a flat rate for everything.

 The flat rate makes it easy to set up how you will make money from your e-course.

 I’ve been creating courses since 2013.
-My experience has shown me that timed launches tend to increase interest and higher earnings than “evergreen courses.”
+My experience has shown me that timed launches increase interest and higher earnings than “evergreen courses.”

 Creating urgency and demand is key to getting a reasonable price for your course.